 8. If more than 99% of uplink transmissions are received by SS then count a success for the event “ACK/NACK”.
 Otherwise count a fail for the event “ACK/NACK”.

-9. If no two consecutive DTX is observed by the SS, then count a success for the event “DTX”.
+9. If no two consecutive missing PUCCH transmissions are observed by the SS, then count a success for the event “DTX”.
 Otherwise count a fail for the event “DTX”.

 10. After the RRC connection release, the SS: